Skip to main content

 Flavor Enhancer

-When seeking to enhance flavor, consider adding another seasoning, MSG, to your dishes.
+When seeking to enhance flavor, consider adding MSG seasoning to your dishes.
 It makes food taste better by providing the taste of umami, described as the meaty, savory deliciousness that deepens flavor.
 Umami is heralded as the fifth core taste along with those of salt, sweet, bitter and sour.
 Glutamic acid, a natural amino acid found in many foods, is responsible for creating the umami taste.
 Monosodium glutamate, or MSG, is the sodium salt of glutamate, easily adding the umami taste.
 In fact, MSG is the purest taste of umami.
 It is also only 12% sodium, while table salt is 39% sodium, so replacing some salt with MSG will reduce total sodium.

 Chefs Love UmamiOnce maligned and avoided by consumers, MSG is regaining its popularity.
 Robust scientific research has proven repeatedly that MSG is a safe food ingredient.
 And now stories from chefs and food writers attest to MSG’s great ability to help balance flavors and make good dishes taste even better.